Audiology Technician Training Programs and Schools

 What Do Audiology Technicians Do?

-Audiology technicians are commonly referred to as audiology assistants.
-They work under a supervising audiologist and perform routine tasks in order to enhance productivity and keep costs of the clinic down.
+Audiology technicians work under a supervising audiologist and perform routine tasks in order to enhance productivity and keep costs of the clinic down.
 A typical workday for an audiology technician might include duties like equipment upkeep, preparing patients for assessments, hearing aid repair, stocking supplies and assisting audiologists with screening.

 Do I Need Training to Become an Audiology Technician?

 At minimum, audiology technicians typically possess a high school diploma or GED.
 According to the American Academy of Audiology (AAA), only one third of states regulate the profession, but most require state registration and several have licensure requirements (www.audiology.org).
-Through the American-Speech-Language-Hearing Association (ASHA), students can voluntarily earn an associate category for support personnel as of 2011.
-This affiliation gives associates career development sessions and workshops, ASHA resources and networking opportunities (www.asha.org).
+Through the American-Speech-Language-Hearing Association (ASHA), students can voluntarily earn an associate category for support personnel.
+This affiliation gives associates career development sessions and workshops, resources and networking opportunities (www.asha.org).

 What Programs Are Available?

-Depending on your own state's regulations or your professional aspirations, you can pursue educational programs at multiple levels.
-Training and certificate program opportunities in areas like audiology assistance or speech-language pathology may take as little as six months to complete and could be preferable if you're eager to enter the professional world.
+Depending on your state's regulations, you can pursue educational programs at multiple levels.
+Training and certificate program opportunities in areas like audiology assistance or speech-language pathology may take as little as six months to complete.
 Associate and bachelor's degree programs are also available in subjects like communication sciences and disorders, audiology and speech-language pathology.

-Online opportunities may exist for lower-level options like training and certificate programs.
-You may be able to complete the entire academic portion of the program without ever visiting the campus, but online programs could require that you already have access to an audiology work site for hands-on experiences.
+Online opportunities may exist for lower-level options like training and certificate programs, but online programs could require that you already have access to an audiology work site for hands-on experiences.